Water Tower Park

 The Water Tower Park (自來水公園 (自来水公园, Zìláishuǐ Gōngyuán)) is a park in Lingya District, Kaohsiung, Taiwan.

 History

 The water tower was constructed in the 1960s.

 Architecture

 The main entrance of the park is shown by the arch shaped entrance located at the north east corner.
 It features optical fiber strips connected to a glass mosaic map of Kaohsiung.
 The sidewalk features plantation and LED lights.
 The existing water piping is painted and transformed into installation art to accentuate the theme of the park.

+Technical specifications

+The water tower stands at a height of 38 meters.

 Transportation

-The park is accessible within walking distance south west of Cultural Center Station of Kaohsiung MRT.
+The park is accessible within walking distance south west of Cultural Center Station of Kaohsiung Metro.